National-Digital-Twin/integration-architecture-documentation/README.md

 See the [SECURITY](./SECURITY.md) file for details of our security notice.

 ## Contributors
-The IA Node project continues to exist thanks to all the people who contribute.
-Here are [IA Node contributors](https://github.com/National-Digital-Twin/integration-architecture-documentation/graphs/contributors)
+The development of these works has been made possible with thanks to our [contributors](https://github.com/National-Digital-Twin/integration-architecture-documentation/graphs/contributors).

 ## License
 See the [LICENSE](./LICENSE) file for license details.